 This article documents the Custom Fields features that ship with the WP Google Maps Pro add-on, version 7 and above.

-Our Pro 7 add-on features Custom Fields – which allow you to add your own fields to markers.
 Custom Fields are also supported by our Visitor Generated Markers add-on.

 Custom Fields can be used to store and collect data, and they can also be used in conjunction with marker filtering.